coronel08/my-notes/notes/docs/aws.md

         -   Immutable - spins new instances in ASG, deploys to these and then swaps instances
         -   Traffic Splitting / Canary Testing - Only small % of traffic sent to new version to test for failures
         -   Blue Green - manual swap of URL's thru Route 53, better for minimum downtime and ability to rollback quickly
+    -   Platforms
+        -   Custom Platform - more advanced customization.
+Can customize OS, software, and scripts.
+        -   Docker Single-Container platform - single container platform that allows you to define your stack and create an image.
+        -   Docker Multi-Container platform - Can run multiple containers on each instance and create an image.
+    -   Versioning
         -   If Deployment fails when upgrading version, they get replaced with most recent successful deployment.
+        -   Each new version of your application creates an application version.
+            -   LifeCycle Policy - Tells Elastic BeanStalk to delete old application versions
     -   Environments - Can create and manage separate environments for development, testing, and production.
 Can save configurations and recreate them later.
     -   cron.yaml - defines periodic tasks like adding jobs to worker environments queue automatically at a regular interval.
     -   Beanstalk Extensions - zip file with .ebextensions/ directory and extensions ending in .config like `.ebextensions/<mysettings>.config`.
 Resources defined in ebextensions will get deleted on termination.
         -   Yaml or JSON formatted files
+        -   Can add a server certificate to the Load Balancer to enable HTTPS between clients and web server.
+(HTTPS works on Application Load Balancer and Classic Load Balancer)
         -   To decouple application like a persistent Database or configure your environment, define externally and reference through environment variables
             <br>
             `option_settings: aws:elasticbeanstalk:environment: LoadBalancerType: network`